 Please note: In some parts of B.C., streams may be closed in the spring to protect spawning fish.
 Be sure to check the regional regulations and tables for the dates of these seasonal closures.

 The Family Fishing Weekend complimentary licences cannot be used to fish in 18 special trout and steelhead streams.
 Check the Synopsis for details on these Classified Waters.

 Return to top

 Fisheries and Oceans Canada invites all to participate in B.C.’s Family Fishing Weekend and enjoy the pleasures of saltwater sport fishing.
-Tidal Waters (saltwater) Fishing Licences are required for all anglers.
-They must be purchased by adults (16 and older), but are FREE for those under 16.
-Tidal Waters licences can be obtained at most tackle shops, marinas and department stores.
-Pick up a FREE BC Tidal Waters Sport Fishing Guide when you obtain your licence.
-Check updates to the saltwater and salmon regulations (including area closures) on the web site at:
+Tidal Waters (saltwater) Fishing Licences are not required during the weekend although certain regulations apply that may require a licence to record your catch upon.
+And, if you would like to retain a salmon a stamp must be purchased.
+Visit your local tackle shop or check for updates to the saltwater and salmon regulations (including area closures) on the web site at:

 www.pac.dfo-mpo.gc.ca/recfish (you can also view the Tidal Waters Regulations online at this address too)

 Many government or community wharves or piers allow fishing, you will find shiners and sea perch always available, and sometimes salmon and rockfish.
 The government wharves generally have floats attached to them, and unless otherwise indicated, you can fish from these.
 Please remember the following points when fishing in tidal waters: